JackySnake/PCA-Relation-Extraction/README.md

 conda install pytorch torchvision cuda80 -c soumith
 ```

-### Installing PCA/LSTM Code
+### Installing PCA / BiLSTM Code

 Once all Snorkel dependencies are installed, run

 ```
 ./install.sh
 ```
-Snorkel requires a `SNORKELHOME` enviornment variable pointing to the parent directory of your install.
+Snorkel requires a `SNORKELHOME` environment variable pointing to the parent directory of your install.
 On Linux/OSX, you can manuallly add this to your bash setup by editing `.bashrc` or `.bash_profile`.
-Otherwise, just run this script to temporarily setup your enviornment.
+Otherwise, just run this script to temporarily setup your environment.

 ```
 source ./set_env.sh